CISC 497/3.0 Social, Ethical and Legal Issues in ComputingOriginal Author: Robin Dawes

 Last Revised: March 14, 2015

 A wide range of topics of current importance in computing, including technical issues, professional questions, and moral and ethical decisions.
 Students make presentations, deliver paper, and engage in discussion.

-Prerequisites: Level 4 and registered in a COMP Major or BMCO or COCA or COGS or COMA or CSCI or SODE Specialization Plan and (CISC 365/3.0 or COGS 300/3.0) and an overall GPA of 1.90 and GPA of 2.6 in all CISC/SOFT/COGS/COCA courses and at least 30 units in CISC/SOFT/COGS/COCA courses.
+Prerequisites: Level 4 and registered in a COMP Major or BMCO or COCA or COGS or COMA or CSCI or SODE Specialization Plan and (CISC 365/3.0 or CISC 352/3.0) and an overall GPA of 1.90 and GPA of 2.6 in all CISC/SOFT/COGS/COCA courses and at least 30 units in CISC/SOFT/COGS/COCA courses.

 IT professionals have opportunities to design, implement, distribute, abuse and avoid policies and tools that affect the daily lives of millions of people.
 This course offers students an opportunity to explore some of the social, ethical, and legal issues that they will face.

 This course is required in the MAJ, CSCI, SODE, COGS, and BMCO programs.